Michael-Ennis-1/Skittter-Snacks/README.md

 - Dynamic audio track that updates as the player is continuously spotted by enemy Ants, until they begin their chase.

 ## My Contributions
-I primarily worked upon the AI system for Skitter Snacks, as well as UI implementation and several other gameplay mechanics.
+I primarily worked upon the AI system for Skitter Snacks, as well as UI implementation, Audio Manager and several other gameplay mechanics.

 ### AI
 - State Machine design and implementation, to allow the AI to chase the player and return to patrolling when finished.